 s 37

 From: help=clearview.ai@mg.clearview.ai on behalf of Team Clearview <help@clearview.ai></help@clearview.ai>

 Sent: Wednesday, 11 December 2019 21:00

 To:

 Subject: You have been invited to Clearview

 ні

 s 37 invited you to Clearview!

 To try it out for free please click the button below:

 ×

 What's Clearview?

 Clearview is like Google Search fo social media, and other publicly a or faces.
 Just upload a photo to the app and instantly get results from mug shots, vailable sources.

-Our technology combines the most accurate facial identification software worldwide with the single largest proprietary database of facial images to help you find the suspects you're looking for.
+st accurate facial identification software worldwide with the single largest ages to help you find the suspects you're looking for.

 Feel free to reach out to if you ha help@clearview.ai ve any questions, comments, or feedback.
 Just reply to this e-mail or contact

 Best regards,

-s 37 From: help=clearview.ai@mg.clearview.ai on behalf of Team Clearview <help@clearview.ai></help@clearview.ai> Sent: To: Thursday, 12 December 2019 08:29 Subject: How to use Clearview Hi 637 You should have a setup email in your inbox shortly.
+s 37 From: help=clearview.ai@mg.clearview.ai on behalf of Team Clearview <help@clearview.ai></help@clearview.ai> Sent: Thursday, 12 December 2019 08:29 To: Subject: How to use Clearview Hi 37 You should have a setup email in y your inbox shortly.
 It only takes one minute to install and start searching.
-Here are three important tips f or using Clearview: searches.
-It's a numbers game. account has unlimited searches.
+Here are three important tips for t using Clearview: searches.
+It's a numbers game.
+Ou count has unlimited searches.
 Don't stop at one search.
-See if you can reach 100 Our database is always expanding and you never know when a photo will turn up a ew or search a celebrity to see how powerful the technology can be. technology available to as man nore people that search, the more successes.
-We want to make this advanced y investigators as possible.
-If you think your colleagues might want to try Clearview neir names and e-mail addresses to help@clearview.ai and we'll sign them all up too. aul.
-If you like Clearview at the end of your trial period and it's helping you solve appropriate person at your organization who can proceed with procurement.
-Feel free to reach out to if you help@clearview.ai have any questions, comments, or feedback.
-Just reply to this e-mail or contact Finally, please note the disclaim ner at the bottom.
+See if you can reach 100 or database is always expanding and you never know when a photo will turn up a or search a celebrity to see how powerful the technology can be. technology available to as many in re people that search, the more successes.
+We want to make this advanced avestigators as possible.
+If you think your colleagues might want to try Clearview names and e-mail addresses to help@clearview.ai and we'll sign them all up too.
+I. If you like Clearview at the end of your trial period and it's helping you solve propriate person at your organization who can proceed with procurement.
+Feel free to reach out to if you hav help@clearview.ai ve any questions, comments, or feedback.
+Just reply to this e-mail or contact Finally, please note the disclaimer at the bottom.
 Best regards, - Team Clearview